erwin47/alh/README.md

 In alh.cfg there is a section `RECEIVE_DLG_SETTINGS` related to it.
 In field `REC_DLG_GROUPS` may be listed groups with which ReceiveDlg will work, as with items.
 For example, `REC_DLG_GROUPS = trade_items,food` mean, that in ReceiveDlg in drop up list there will be possibility to choose `trade_items` or `food`, and get list of all units having any items belonging to the group.
 Those entities (trade_items and food) have to be defined in section `UNIT_PROPERTY_GROUPS`.

 ### TODO
-* supress warnings for teaching units of other faction [done]
-* stop parsing empty lines as orders [done]
-* multiple warnings on the same issue.
-Each time when land orders processing finished.[done]
-* fix: clear unit selection on new region selection OR when new region is selected, it automatically "selects" a first unit, but to actually select it it needs to click somewhere and then on the unit: fix: it should be selected just by direct clicking on the unit.[done]
-* add ReceiveDlg amount of items in items drop-list [done]
-* warn if move ends on the water [done]
-* use modified flag to control when it needs to rerun the orders [done]
-* add ReceiveDlg check for type, and if its a mount -- print out free weight [done]
-* add recalculate orders event for case when: 1) orders were modified and 2) focus removed from order window [done]
-* order's replacement system: instead of delete and add, there should be option to actually modify existing order [done]
 * enable for users to choose a phase of calculations. [future]
 * fix issue with speed of turtles in the ocean [future]
 * new units not counted in production stats [non-reproducable]
 * TAX_RULES -- should have default values, as STRUCTURES.
-* region orders don't get updated unless selected unit changes
 * Layout 1 failure -- figure out why [non-reproducable]
 * Performance: `ResolveAlias` split to 2 new methods `AliasSkills` and `AliasGeneral`(for the rest weird aliases if they really exist)
 * Performance: `CalcWeightsAndMovement` replace by existing `unit_control::get_weights(unit, weights)` && `unit_control::get_move_state(unit)`